telerik/blazor-docs/components/menu/show-hide-events.md

 position: 3
 ---

-# Menu Show and Hide Events
+# Show and Hide Menu Items

 You can control what user interaction with the Menu shows the children menu items through the `ShowOn` parameter.
 On the other hand the `HideOn` parameter allows you to configure the trigger event that hides the menu items.